 Note: To connect to your instance directly, you will need to create a new key pair.
 For instructions on creating a key pair and connecting to an instance, see steps 2 d.-2 f. and 3 of the tutorial: Launch a Linux Virtual Machine.

 g.
 Click View Instances on the bottom right of the page (you may need to scroll down to see it).
 Then select the WordPress instance, make sure the Instance State says running.
-If Instance State says launching then AWS is still preparing your WordPress instance.
+If Instance State says launching then Amazon Web Services is still preparing your WordPress instance.

 h.
 Once your instance is running, you can now test your WordPress website.
 Find the Public IP for your instance at the bottom of this page.